AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/background.md

 ## The Canonical Five

-The Women Killed identified by the police to be the victim of the same murderer are the following:
+The Women Killed identified by the police to be the victims of the same murderer are the following:

 1. **Mary Ann Nichols**
    (found on August 31, 1888)